Investment Newsletter: Stock Market & Investment Strategies

 THIS WEEK: Holding #1 Gold (GLD) since 8/28/25 @313.07 via buy-stop after switching out of #2 EFA.

-THE FREE GLOBAL INDEX MODEL has been around for 34-years.
+THE GLOBAL INDEX MODEL has been around for 34-years in one iteration or another.
 It is a momentum-based market timing model the latest version of which compares the relative strength of ETFs representing US stocks (SPY, IWM) and international stocks (EFA, EEM)) along with US Treasuries (SHY, EDV) and Gold (GLD) in order to pick the single best asset class in which to invest your money.
 Rankings provide the basis for the Moosecalls global financial newsletter, and have in the past been a solid predictive tool.
 They provide a general direction (stocks, bonds, precious metals, cash) for allocating investment assets.
 A daily signal, it is provided here for free once a week as a guideline only.